collective/collective.controlpanel.edit_css/README.txt

 Introduction
 ============

-Install this add-on to edit CSS and Javascript from within Plone (in the Plone control panel).
+For quick and dirty UI prototyping, install this add-on to edit CSS and Javascript from within Plone (in the Plone control panel).
 You can also toggle CSS/JS debug modes.